shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 You are subjected to the following effects:

--   You’re Impaired (DisADV on Physical Checks).
+-   You’re Weakened (DisADV on Physical Checks and Physical Saves).
 -   You take 1 Poison damage at the start of each of your turns.

 # Restrained